-As an architect, I find DIY challenges even more challenging than a layperson, as I strongly adhere to repurposing, upcycling, reusing and recycling principles in my practice and my designs.
+As an interior designer, I find DIY challenges even more challenging than a layperson, as I strongly adhere to repurposing, upcycling, reusing and recycling principles in my practice and my designs.
 At home and professionally, I would say I am gung ho with a can-do attitude, girl-with-a-gun, all-round practical person.
 I find pragmatism cathartic.
 I am problem-solving by nature.
 This is an easy weekend DIY interior design task that took 1 hour and 20 minutes and cost £30 ($39).
 I have always wanted a Hollywood style lighting up vanity mirror as they are very classic and attractive but expensive.
 I have been looking for years.
 One of the main aims of doing DIY is to save money and secondly to customize something to your exact requirements.

 First I had to actually spend money (yeah, I know).
 After scouring thrift stores, I could not find any mirror of the right size.
 I then had to make the trip to IKEA to buy this £20 ($26) round steel framed mirror.
 (The bezel is steel, not wood, that’s why the frame is a few mm thin only).
 Then I had to spend more money, buying a kit of 10 bulbs, strong double-sided tape, instructions, dimmer and wiring.
 The first thing I did was get a USB socket and test the dimmer.
 The best feature is that the dimmer can adjust not just brightness but cold to warm setting.
 There are so many suppliers doing these kits on Amazon and eBay.
 The cheapest deal I found is about £9 ($11) including delivery.